antoniusnaumann/galvan-lang/README.md

 ```

 ### Generics
-In Galvan, type identifiers are always starting with an upper case letter.
+In Galvan, type identifiers always start with an upper case letter.
 Using a lower case letter instead introduces a type parameter:
 > [!WARNING]
 > Generics are not implemented yet
 ```rust